kyle11235/linux/ubuntu/ubuntu.md

 - install

         - downlaod image
-        - use balenaEtcher to flash image into 4GB USB
+        - use balenaEtcher(on mac) to flash image into 4GB USB
         - F12 when start system, choose to boot from USB

 - wubi for 2 systems